Samyak2/Samyak2.github.io/_posts/2020-01-12-first-post.md

 tags:
   - Jekyll
   - firstpost
+header:
+    overlay_image: /assets/images/yoal-desurmont-first-post-image.jpg
+    caption: "Photo by [**Yoal Desurmont**](https://unsplash.com/@yoal_des) on [Unsplash](https://unsplash.com/)"
+excerpt: "This is the first post on my own website, where I introduce myself and this website."
 ---

 Hello, my name is Samyak S Sarnayak.
 I'm a student of PES University, Bengaluru, India.
 This is the first post on my own website!.